Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 Simple furniture can hold space for bolder design choices elsewhere.
 This basic square table with hairpin legs understands its role perfectly.

-The light wood surface offers just enough warmth without demanding attention. r/Squirrelnoacorn keeps the top clear except for decorative geometric objects, knowing that the large framed abstract artwork behind the table provides the room’s visual weight.
-The gray sectional creates a neutral backdrop that lets the colorful patterned rug and orange accent chair add personality.
+The light wood surface offers just enough warmth without demanding attention.
+The top stays clear except for decorative geometric objects, knowing that large framed abstract artwork behind the table provides the room’s visual weight.
+The gray sectional creates a neutral backdrop letting the colorful patterned rug and orange accent chair add personality.

 Oak Coffee Table with Layered Natural Textures